iangel11/cse15l-lab-reports/lab1.md

 ![Image](catToDir.png)

-The command `cat/lecture1` resulted in an error since `cat` cannot work with directories, it needs actual content.
+The command `cat lecture1` resulted in an error since `cat` cannot work with directories, it needs actual content.

 #### 3.
 While running this command, the absolute path was: `/Users/ianangel/lecture1/messages`